 Human Research Protection Program Plan

 NUMBER DATE PAGE

-HRP-101 01/15/2021 9 of 13
+HRP-101 11/21/2022 9 of 14

-- Approve and rescind authorization agreements for IRBs. - Place limitations or conditions on an investigator's or research staff's privilege to conduct Human Research. - Create policies and procedures related to the Human Research Protection Program that are binding on the Institution. - Suspend or terminate research approved by one of the Institution's IRBs. - Disapprove research approved by one of the Institution's IRBs. - Establish a contingency plan for transferring oversight of one or more studies to another institution or IRB in the event the IRB is unable to continue oversight of the study (e.g., the IRB closes, suffers loss due to fire, natural disaster).
+- Approve and rescind authorization agreements for IRBs. - Place limitations or conditions on an investigator's or research staff's privilege to conduct Human Research. - Create policies and procedures related to the Human Research Protection Program that are binding on the Institution. - Suspend or terminate research approved by one of the Institution's IRBs. - Disapprove research approved by one of the Institution's IRBs. - Establish a contingency plan for transferring oversight of one or more studies to another institution or IRB in the event the IRB is unable to continue oversight of the studies in an emergency/disaster scenario (e.g., natural disasters, man-made disasters, infectious disease pandemics, etc.).